dhui808/aws-snippets/sa/static-website/README.md

 ### Configuring a static website using a custom domain registered with Route 53
     https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html

+    Create bucket: These bucket names must match your domain name or subdomain name exactly.

     Step 11: Add alias records for your domain and subdomain

 ### Speeding up your website with Amazon CloudFront